 Ephesians 1:18, …the eyes of your understanding being enlightened; that you may know what is the hope of His calling, what are the riches of the glory of His inheritance in the saints…

 1 John 2:27, But the anointing which you have received from Him abides in you, and you do not need that anyone teach you; but as the same anointing teaches you concerning all things, and is true, and is not a lie, and just as it has taught you, you will abide in Him.

 yet he himself is rightly judged by no one.

-Non-believers try to pass judgment on believers but they do not have capacity to do so because they are spiritually dead.
-They may accurately assess our faults but they cannot accurately assess our faith.
+Non-believers try to pass judgment on believers, but they do not have the capacity to do so because they are spiritually dead.
+They may accurately assess our faults, but they cannot accurately assess our faith.
 Unbelievers cannot figure us out because we march to a different drummer than they can perceive.

 The believer has a built-in Bible teacher –the Holy Spirit.

 The believer has a built-in Bible teacher, but the non-Christian has no such teacher.
 The believer has a supernatural point of reference within him because the Holy Spirit indwells him and illumines him.
 The non-Christian can understand facts and objective phenomena of Scripture, but he cannot truly grasp the spiritual significance of its truth.
 He is spiritually blind.